Frequently Asked Questions

 Cost & Budget Notes (First Year)

-Costs vary widely by region, health status, and clinic frequency.
-Use this as a reading guide, not a quote.
+Costs vary widely by region, condition, and clinic frequency.
+Use this as a reading guide, not as a quote.

 Observed equipment cost snapshot (¥/day)